giuliocomi/knockandgo/README.md

 ```
 go run main.go -m c -a 120.23.21.212 -s 1337 -i 5.223.30.120 -t 300 -k 22
 ```

+Note: client and server exchanges messages encrypted with RSA, so to correctly send and read their content, it is necessary that the 4 .pem files are generated in advanced and shared between clients and server.

 #### Scenario:
 a SSH service is available only for localhost connection on port 22
 ##### Steps